baratgabor/GridOS/README.md

 		* All menu node types expose various events to facilitate the implementation event-driven functionality, including groups emitting aggregate notifications on behalf of their children (which in turn drives the update propagation of displays).

 ## How can you use it

+GridOS basically uses the concept of 'modules'.
+You have to create a module (or multiple) and put your menu items, commands and update method inside.
+Then you can register an instance of your module via GridOS's `RegisterModule()` method.

 - Each module is a separate class that implements the `IModule` interface.
 Implementing this interface is what makes you able to register the module in the `GridOS` instance.
 But `IModule` alone doesn't do anything; you need to indicate which features you want to use, by implementing any/all of the following interfaces: